Which country is cheaper, Portugal or Greece?

 With world-famous watersports and marine activities, Portugal attracts many visitors interested in seaside activities marine exploration, and adventure.
 Surfing is very popular all along the coast.
 In some areas of the Atlantic coast, you can find some of the largest waves in the world.
 Kite surfing and wind surfing are also popular, as is kayaking, canoeing, and boating both on the coast and inland on the rivers.
 The Algarve region in the south is especially popular with kayakers who wish to explore the unique sea caves and cliffs, such as those at Benegil.
 Scuba diving and snorkeling is also popular in some areas along the southern coast, too.

-Both Greece and Portugal offer an equivilent number of outdoor activities for travelers.
+Both Greece and Portugal offer an equivilent number of great outdoor activities for travelers.

 Greece is famous for its exciting and adventurous outdoor activities.
 From sailing to hiking to horseback riding, this country offers something for everyone.
 Hiking trails are everywhere, as are mountain biking tracks, horseback riding trails, and more.
 Sailing and boating are very popular, whether for just a few hours or multi-day trips.
 And don't miss out on a great kayaking or canoeing trip, either.
 Canyoning is very popular, too.
 Or, if you're looking for something a bit more relaxing, you can take a trip to see the national parks, scenic islands, and mountains in a casual way with scenic viewpoints and wine tasting along the way, too.
 A few of the most popular places for getting out into nature are Olympus national park, the islands such as Santorini, Mykonos, and Naxos, or on Crete where there's plenty of room to explore.